 Conclusion

 The study analysed the effects of cattle attributes on price of cattle in Maiduguri, Borno State, Nigeria.
 In cattle trade, it was observed buyers were majorly married male within an active age range who had some form of western education and were mostly employed in the private sector and earned a fair income.
 Buyers of cattle had high preference for big sized, brown skinned, young adult Ambala bull with good body conformation, fat tail and large face.
 Cattle attributes largely influenced its price.
 Buyers would willingly pay the highest premium price for big body size and discount the largest amount for Mbororo breed.
 The study recommends producers and breeders to promote cattle attributes that consumer’s show preference for and that influence willingness to pay in order to improve demand and increase sales.
-Policies should be geared at improving cattle production through provision of facilities and incentives so as to enable availability of desired breeds.
+Policies should be geared at improving cattle production through provision of facilities and incentives to enable the availability of desired breeds.

 REFERENCES